DC-analysis/dclab/README.rst

 Documentation
 -------------

-The documentation, including the code reference and examples, is available on `dclab.readthedocs.io <https://dclab.readthedocs.io/en/stable/>`__.
+The documentation, including the code reference and examples, is available at `dclab.readthedocs.io <https://dclab.readthedocs.io/en/stable/>`__.